Goodbye Horses: Releases and legacy

+In 2024, a documentary film Goodbye Horses: The Many Lives of Q Lazzarus released by director Eva Aridjis.
+The soundtrack was songs that Q Lazzarus had recorded, including a new wave version of "Goodbye Horses".

 Electronic band Fan Death released a disco cover of the song in 2009 for their first European tour, which was praised by The Fader as a "bang-up cover" with "deep and husky" vocals.
 In 2011, Kele Okereke of Bloc Party included a cover of "Goodbye Horses" on his EP The Hunter.
 In 2012, Psyche's cover of "Goodbye Horses" was released through Optimo.
 In 2013, American rock band the Delta Mirror included a cover of the song on their 2013 album Better Unsung, which the staff of Entertainment Weekly described as "appropriately Ian Curtis-y" and Zach Kelly from Pitchfork viewed as "more than a little silly".

 A 25th anniversary re-release of the single, issued by Mon Amie Records in 2013, included a B-side of a minimalist cover of the song by Hayden Thorpe and Jon Hopkins.
 Their cover was later included on The Longest Day, a compilation album released by Mon Amie Records in 2020, with proceeds all going towards the Alzheimer's Association.

 In 2014, Crosses, the musical side project of Deftones singer Chino Moreno, Far guitarist Shaun Lopez, and bassist Chuck Doom, released a cover of "Goodbye Horses" shortly after releasing their self-titled debut album.
 In 2021, in anticipation of a new album, the band released a second cover of the song.
 Ryan Leas of Stereogum called the latter cover "a pretty faithful rendition" that was "a little grainer and more haunting" than the original.
+Rappers Sematary and Ghost Mountain released a witch house cover of "Goodbye Horses" on their 2020 collaborative album, Hundred Acre Wrist.